-The Qt QML module provides the definition and implementation of various convenience types which can be used with the QML language, including some elementary QML types which can provide the basis for further extensions to the QML language.
+The Qt QML module provides the definition and implementation of various convenience types that can be used with the QML language.
+This includes elementary QML types, which can provide the basis for further extensions to the QML language.
 The QtObject and Component object types are non-visual and provide building-blocks for extensions to QML.

 The types provided by the

 QtQml module are only available in a QML document if that document imports the

 QtQml namespace (or if the document imports the

 QtQuick namespace, as noted below).

 QtQml module with the following statement:

 Most clients will never need to use the